Creating Application Rounds

 • Locked applications cannot be moved to another round by the applicant.

-• If multiple rounds share the same application questions and have different submission deadlines, it is best practice to configure the Rounds as Unlocked.
+• If multiple rounds share the same application questions and have different submission deadlines, select Unlocked.

 Hidden